gatherspiel/places-js/README.md

 Documentation is at [https://createthirdplaces.com/placesjs.html](https://createthirdplaces.com/placesjs.html)

-See the repo [here](https://github.com/gatherspiel/DMVBoardGames/tree/main/src/ui) for an example using PlacesJS
+See the repo [here](https://github.com/gatherspiel/DMVBoardGames/tree/main/src/ui) for an example using PlacesJS.